Global Health Scholars Pathway

 This is a grant for trainees with international research projects and a mentor who is based at Washington University.
 Applications are in PGY1 and PGY2.
 For more information, please click here.

-WUSM residents can submit applications by December 1, 2017.
+WUSM residents can submit applications on or before November 30.
 A CV must be included in the application packet.
-Please click here for form.
+Please click here for the form.

 Research Project & Site Selection

 Introduction to Global Health for Trainees

 Research Methods Quantitative and Qualitative